ChrisNeedham200/loadimpact-docs/jekyll/_v3/monitoring-agents/load-impacts-open-source-monitoring-agents.md

 ### Step 4: Wait for check-in

-Once installed, click "Check installation" within Load Impact.
+Once installed, click "Check installation" within LoadImpact.
 We will see if your agent has started communication with us.

 ![Check Install]({{ site.baseurl }}/assets/img/v3/monitoring-agents/load-impacts-open-source-monitoring-agents/check-install.png)